IamnotTanzania/Code-list/typesofperson.md

 61. Ray Fultz: probably the oldest person on the list, and likes banana
 62. ʍօtɦɛʀ👠Ꮶʊֆɦ: the person with the MOST complex wording, and still hold the record to this day, and this person is like a new discord user
 63. Danny (the Doggo): is this a real person or a dog that can type
+64. Mees: eww nitro
+65. Meeseeks: went to the amazon river so cant gather info
-64. Others: *writes in the issues section*
+66. Others: *writes in the issues section*